oleksiivinogradov/youbank-doc/openBeSea-NFT-auction/openBeSea-how-to-whitelist-nft-contract.md

 ----

-Once your contract is whitelisted, the contract address will appear in the array provided by the **contractsNFTWhitelisted** (#12) function of [0x1Bf12f0650d8065fFCE3Cd9111feDEC21deF6825](https://bscscan.com/address/0x1Bf12f0650d8065fFCE3Cd9111feDEC21deF6825#readContract).
+Once your contract is whitelisted, the contract address will appear in the array provided by the **contractsNFTWhitelisted** *(#12)* function of [0x1Bf12f0650d8065fFCE3Cd9111feDEC21deF6825](https://bscscan.com/address/0x1Bf12f0650d8065fFCE3Cd9111feDEC21deF6825#readContract) contract.

 Now you can [put up the NFT token to auction](./openBeSea-NFT-how-to-create-auction.md).